 In order to operate in Latin America, clients require an ability to handle New York, English and local law, hands-on experience in the jurisdictions where their deals take place and a team that can handle their diverse product needs.
 The Linklaters team offers the trifecta.

-Our New York and São Paulo, together with our global Latin America practice, which encompasses Spanish and Portuguese-speaking lawyers across several of Linklaters’ offices, has an unrivalled track record advising many of Latin America’s most prominent corporations, financial institutions, investors and governments on their most challenging transactions and assignments.
+Our New York and São Paulo offices, together with our global Latin America practice, which encompasses Spanish and Portuguese-speaking lawyers across several of Linklaters’ offices, has an unrivalled track record advising many of Latin America’s global most prominent corporations, financial institutions, investors and governments on their most challenging transactions and assignments in Latin America.

 We know LatAm